 Some features of the Mezu app, such as paying someone you don’t know, won’t work unless Location Services are enabled and working on your mobile device.
 To make sure Location Services are working with the Mezu app, follow these steps.

-1. Make sure you have the location services enabled
+- Make sure you have Location Services enabled

-2. Confirm you have allowed Mezu to access your location
+- Confirm you’ve allowed Mezu to access your location.

-If you did not give Mezu permission to access your Location when setting up your account, here is how you can turn it on:
+- If you did not give Mezu permission to access your location when setting up your account, here’s how you can turn it on:

-Android: Settings > Device > Apps > tap Mezu.
+- For Android, go to Settings > Device > Apps > tap Mezu.
 On the app screen, choose Permissions.
-Here you can turn on/off the Location permission.
-(Please note that this is only possible from Android version 6.0 upwards.
-For older versions, it’s only possible to enable/disable Location in general).
+You can turn location permission off or on.
+This only applies to Android versions 6.0 and higher – for older versions, it’s only possible to enable or dis-enable location in general.

-Mezu will not keep track of your locations.
-From our location services usage policy: "Secure exchange codes are location based.
-Mezu does not keep track of locations."
-However, Mezu does record the location of a transaction involving your account, if Location Services are enabled.
+Mezu does not track your locations, but it does record the location of a transaction involving your account when Location Services are enabled.